The 20 Best Oculopharyngeal Muscular Dystrophy Doctors Near Me in New York, US

 Offers Telehealth

-Michio Hirano is a Neurologist in New York, New York.
+Michio Hirano is a Neurologist practicing medicine in New York, New York.
 Dr. Hirano is rated as a Distinguished provider by MediFind in the treatment of Oculopharyngeal Muscular Dystrophy.
-His top areas of expertise are Mitochondrial Neurogastrointestinal Encephalopathy Disease, MELAS Syndrome, Progressive External Ophthalmoplegia, and Acute Cerebellar Ataxia.
+He is also highly rated in 33 other conditions, according to our data.
+His clinical expertise encompasses Mitochondrial Neurogastrointestinal Encephalopathy Disease, MELAS Syndrome, Progressive External Ophthalmoplegia, and X-Linked Dominant Scapuloperoneal Myopathy.
+Dr. Hirano is currently accepting new patients.

 Advanced in Oculopharyngeal Muscular Dystrophy